In Miksang the emphasis is on pure perception and pure expression.

 On pure perception:

 Pure perception is direct, vivid and joyful.
 As a practice this means that we begin with having no idea about what we want to see and what we want to photograph.
-Instead of having an idea what to photograph and working it out; which is the conventional practice in contemporary creativity and photographic disciplines.
+Instead of coming up with an idea what to photograph and working it out; which is the conventional practice in contemporary creativity and photographic disciplines.
 First there is an idea or concept how the end result should be, and this is worked out; one searches, finds and a desired end result is achieved.

 In contrast in contemplative approach of photography the emphasis is first and foremost on awake and joyful noticing what resonates for us when we are looking and seeing.
 We shift from endresult-oriented-photography to the process of pure perception and noticing what resonates vividly and joyfully.